joelegner/voided_shaft/docs/report.md

 Liang, Beck, and Sritharan (2015) investigated single- and double-mats for the California Department of Transportation (CalTrans) and found that double mats are the most effective.
 However, this was for bridges which have a significant axial load and shear loads in earthquake-prone regions like California.
 For reptitive transmission structures without significant axial or shear load, the added expense of the second mat and cross-ties should be avoided if possible.

-Test results show that the single mat of bars near the outside face is liable to fail by buckling of the axial bars toward the inner void.

-Hollow columns with only one outer layer of reinforcement near the surface suffer from brittle failure when the inner face fails in compression.

-Double mats are effective at preventing the axial bars from buckling inward.

 The construction method employed in the Johnson and Mullins test shaft employed an inner permanent casing.
-Such a casing could prevent the axial bars from buckling inward, thereby increasing the potential axial and flexural capacity of the voided shaft.
-Inner steel tube confines axial bars (Han 2010).
+Such a casing can prevent the axial bars from buckling inward, thereby increasing the potential axial and flexural capacity of the voided shaft.
+Han, Yoon, and Kang (2010) tested the idea of using an internal steel tube and found that the internal tube did indeed result in triaxial confinement of the concrete.

 ## Structural Design Overview